This post may contain affiliate links. Please see my disclosure policy for details.

 Finland has been settled on since the Ice Age, but their most complex colonial history comes with the Swedish and Russian invasions.
 Sweden ruled from the medieval times to 19th century, then Russia took over after that.

 Finland, being sandwiched in the middle, was constantly brought into battles between the two most famously, the Russio-Swedish war in the 18th century or ‘war of the hats’.

-Finally, in the 1917 a declaration of independence was granted for Finland and signed on the 6th of December.
-Every year since, independence day is celebrated by its people on that day.
+Finally, in 1917 a declaration of independence was granted for Finland and signed on the 6th of December.
+Every year since independence day is celebrated by its people on that day.